pimutils/meta/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Pimutils Code of Conduct

 ## The Project Maintainers